lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

 To clear you active terminal press :kbd:`Control + Shift +X` or :menuselection:`Actions --> Clear Active Terminal`.
 To hide window borders check the :menuselection:`View --> Hide Window Borders` or right click and select :menuselection:`Hide Window Borders`.
 To toggle showing the entire menubar press :kbd:`Control+Shift+M` or right click on the :menuselection:`Toggle Menu` then do the same thing to get the menu back again.
 To toggle showing the tab bar :menuselection:`View --> Show Tab Bar`.
 To change which side of the terminal the tab bar is :menuselection:`View --> Tabs Layout`.

 To use the drop down function of QTerminal once launched press :kbd:`F12` to have the terminal drop down or roll up.
 When you click outside the drop down terminal it will autohide.
+If you don't want qterminal to autohide press the lock button.

 .. image::  qterminal-drop.png